simrant27/wt-lab-assignment/Lab/LAB2/README.md

     -hover:The :hover selector is used to select elements when you mouse over them.

 -border:The CSS border properties allow you to specify the style, width, and color of an element's border.The border-style property specifies what kind of border to display.

+-background-color:The background-color property sets the background color of an element.

+-border-color:The border-color property sets the color of an element's four borders.